vercel/next.js/examples/with-context-api/README.md

 now
 ```

-## The idea behind the example
+## The idea behind the example*

 This example shows how to use react context api in our app.

+It provides an example of using `pages/_app.js` to include include the context api provider and then shows how both the `pages/index.js` and `pages/about.js` can both share the same data using the context api consumer.

+The `pages/index.js` shows how to, from the home page, increment and decrement the context data by 1 (a hard code value in the context provider itself).

+The `pages/about.js` shows how to, from the about page, how to pass an increment value from the about page into the context provider itself.

-Based on WesBos example.
+**Based on WesBos example*.